fwang312/SQL-Interview-Prep/Basic Question.md

 Clustering index can improve the performance of most query operations because they provide a linear-access path to data stored in the database.

+## 15.What is the difference between Clustered and Non-clustered index?
+* Clustered index modifies the way records are stored in a database based on the indexed column.
+Non-clustered index creates a separate entity within the table which references the original table.

+* Clustered index is used for easy and speedy retrieval of data from the database, whereas, fetching records from the non-clustered index is relatively slower.

+* In SQL, a table can have a single clustered index whereas it can have multiple non-clustered indexes.

 ## 16. What is Data Integrity?
 Data Integrity is the assurance of accuracy and consistency of data over its entire life-cycle, and is a critical aspect to the design, implementation and usage of any database.
 It also defines integrity constraints to enforce business rules on the data when it is entered into an application or a database.